 - Duplicate Page – make a copy;

 - Rename Page – rename the page.
-Similar to layers, a double click works.
+As with layers, double-clicking works.

 Let's see how working with pages looks in practice: